 This definition makes it possible to reason globally about communications since they have the same type.
-A drawback is that the channels may not have the same type: in the above example the types of chan1, chan2 and chan3 are respectively of types channels, nat \Rightarrow channels and bool \Rightarrow channels.
-However, in the definition of some Circus operators, we need to compare two channels, and one can't compare for example chan1 with chan2 since they don't have the same type.
+However, the channels may not have the same type: in the example above, the types of chan1, chan2 and chan3 are respectively channels, nat $\Rightarrow$ channels and bool $\Rightarrow$ channels.
+In the definition of some Circus operators, we need to compare two channels, and one can't compare for example chan1 with chan2 since they don't have the same type.
 A solution would be to compare chan1 with (chan2 v).
 The types are equivalent in this case, but the problem remains because comparing (chan2 0) to (chan2 1) will state inequality just because the communicated values are not equal.
-We can of course define an inductive function over the datatype channels to compare channels, but this is only possible when all the channels are known a priori.
+We could define an inductive function over the datatype channels to compare channels, but this is only possible when all the channels are known a priori.

-Thus, we add some constraint to the generic channels type: we require the channels type to implement a function chan_eq that tests the equality of two channels.
-Fortunately, Isabelle/HOL provides a construct for this kind of restriction: the type classes (sorts) seen in the first section.
-We define a type class (interface) chan_eq that contains a signature of the chan_eq function.
+Thus, we add some constraint to the generic channels type: we require the channels type to implement a function chan\eq that tests the equality of two channels.
+Fortunately, Isabelle/HOL provides a construct for this kind of restriction: the type classes (sorts) mentioned in Section 2.1.
+We define a type class (interface) chan\eq that contains a signature of the chan\eq function.